 2. ‘Good Work Is…’

-As part of the 2017 Economic and Social Research Council (ESRC) Festival of Social Science, the University of Plymouth is organising a series of activities in an attempt to create a debate about the future of work in Devon and Cornwall and develop an agenda for ‘good work’.
+As part of the 2017 Economic and Social Research Council (ESRC) Festival of Social Science, the University of Plymouth organised a series of activities in an attempt to create a debate about the future of work in Devon and Cornwall and develop an agenda for ‘good work’.

 In the last few years there has been increasing attention paid to the growth of the use of zero-hours contracts.
 Over the last four years, their use has trebled and they now cover almost 1 million workers.
 They disproportionately affect younger workers with a third of those aged 16 to 24 on zero-hours contracts.

 As technology develops more work is going to be done through on-line platforms, while others will disappear or change due to greater automation.
 While these developments have the potential to improve working lives they also create huge challenges in the UK labour market which is already characterised by low pay, job insecurity and stagnant productivity.

 Our initiative wanted to get the views of the next generation to enter the labour market on a number of key questions:

 i) What do you want from your work and career?

 ii) How important are things like pay, security, flexibility and autonomy?

 iii) What do you expect from your future employer in terms of recognition and fairness?

 iv) What does ‘good work’ look like to you?